OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.data-availability.rest-aggregator.sync-to-storage.eager-lower-bound-block` | uint                    when eagerly syncing, start indexing forward from this L1 block.
 Only used if there is no sync state | None
 `node.data-availability.rest-aggregator.sync-to-storage.ignore-write-errors` | log only on failures to write when syncing; otherwise treat it as an error | `true`
 `node.data-availability.rest-aggregator.sync-to-storage.parent-chain-blocks-per-read` | uint               when eagerly syncing, max l1 blocks to read per poll | `100`
-`node.data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                       period to retain synced data (defaults to forever) | `2562047h47m16.854775807s`
+`node.data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                       period to request storage to retain synced data | `504h0m0s`
 `node.data-availability.rest-aggregator.sync-to-storage.state-dir` | string                                directory to store the sync state in, ie the block number currently synced up to, so that we don't sync from scratch each time | None
+`node.data-availability.rest-aggregator.sync-to-storage.sync-expired-data` | sync even data that is expired; needed for mirror configuration | `true`
 `node.data-availability.rest-aggregator.urls` | strings                                                    list of URLs including 'http://' or 'https://' prefixes and port numbers to REST DAS endpoints; additive with the online-url-list option | None
 `node.data-availability.rest-aggregator.wait-before-try-next` | duration                                   time to wait until trying the next set of REST endpoints while waiting for a response; the next set of REST endpoints is determined by the strategy selected | `2s`
 `node.data-availability.rpc-aggregator.assumed-honest` | int                                               Number of assumed honest backends (H).
 If there are N backends, K=N+1-H valid responses are required to consider an Store request to be successful. | None
-`node.data-availability.rpc-aggregator.backends` | string                                                  JSON RPC backend configuration | None
+`node.data-availability.rpc-aggregator.backends` | backendConfigList                                       JSON RPC backend configuration.
+This can be specified on the command line as a JSON array, eg: [{"url": "...", "pubkey": "..."},...], or as a JSON array in the config file. | `null`
 `node.data-availability.rpc-aggregator.enable` | enable storage of sequencer batch data from a list of RPC endpoints; this should only be used by the batch poster and not in combination with other DAS storage types | None
 `node.data-availability.rpc-aggregator.max-store-chunk-body-size` | int                                    maximum HTTP POST body size to use for individual batch chunks, including JSON RPC overhead and an estimated overhead of 512B of headers | `524288`
 `node.data-availability.sequencer-inbox-address` | string                                                  parent chain address of SequencerInbox contract | None